lawrencewang1/calhacks25/README.md

-# Multiplayer AI Chat Application
+# Multiplayer AI Chat + Find the AI Game

-A real-time multiplayer chat application with AI assistant integration, built with Flask, Socket.IO, and modern web technologies.
+A real-time multiplayer chat platform with an integrated social deduction mini-game ("Find the AI" / AI MPOSTER) where one hidden LLM tries to blend in while everyone else chats and votes it out.
+Built with Flask, Socket.IO, and modern web technologies.

 ## Features

 - 🔐 **User Authentication** - Secure registration and login with JWT tokens
-- 💬 **Real-time Chat** - WebSocket-based instant messaging with modern chat bubbles
+- 💬 **Real-time Chat** - Multi-room WebSocket chat with modern UI and persisted history
-- 🤖 **AI Assistant (Assistant)** - Intelligent LLM-powered chatbot with context-aware responses
+- 🤖 **AI Assistant & Imposter** - Context-aware assistant in chat plus a hidden LLM player during games
-- 🧠 **Smart Response Detection** - AI decides when to respond based on conversation context
-- 💾 **Persistent Messages** - Chat history saved to database and restored on server restart
-- 👥 **Multi-user Support** - Multiple users can chat simultaneously with distinct visual styles
+- 🕵️ **Find the AI Game** - Host/join lobbies via codes, anonymized nicknames, and a secret AI that tries to pass as human
+- ⏱️ **Timed Rounds & Voting** - 2-round structure with chat (3m) and voting (1m), supermajority fast-forward, and mute-on-elimination
 - 📱 **Responsive Design** - Works on desktop and mobile devices
 - 🎨 **Modern UI** - Clean, dark-themed interface with gradient chat bubbles
 - 🎯 **Intelligent Chunking** - Long AI responses broken into readable chunks at natural boundaries
 - 💡 **Contextual Awareness** - AI responds to follow-ups, emotional content, and direct questions

+## Find the AI: Game Overview

+- **Goal:** Spot the LLM imposter that is injected when the host starts the game.
+- **Lobby:** Create a lobby from `/game.html`, share the 8-character code (full UUID also works), and wait in the "searching for players" view.
+Names stay generic until the game begins.
+- **Start conditions:** Host-only start, minimum of 3 human players; an anonymized AI player is auto-added on start.
+- **Round structure:** Two rounds total.
+Each round has a chat phase (~3 minutes) followed by a voting phase (~1 minute).
+Timer updates stream to all players; supermajority (>=2/3 of active humans) unlocks a "force end voting" option.
+- **Chat phase:** Everyone talks in real time; the AI occasionally replies (40% chance per human message, with a natural delay) using the last 15 messages for context and casual, slangy tone.
+- **Voting phase:** Players vote on who to eliminate.
+The player with the most votes is knocked out and muted for the rest of the game; if the AI is eliminated, humans win immediately.
+- **Win/lose:** Humans win by ejecting the AI; if the AI survives through the end of round 2, the AI wins.
+The end screen reveals the imposter and each player's status, with quick options to play again or return to chat.

 ## Tech Stack